Something to Live For (film): Reception

 Bosley Crowther of The New York Times commented: "Mr. Stevens' production and the direction he has given this film...are as sleek and professionally efficient as any you are going to see around.
 But, oh, that script by Dwight Taylor!
 It is a fearsomely rigged and foolish thing, planted with fatuous situations that even Mr. Stevens can't disguise.
 And how that long arm of coincidence keeps batting you in the face!
 At first it is simply embarrassing.
 Then it is vexingly absurd."

+William Brogdon of Variety wrote: "George Stevens' production and direction put the dramatic devices together with his usual meticulous touch, dealing as realistically as possible with what is, basically a soap-opera formula along tearjerker lines.
+Dwight Taylor's writing supplies freshness in handling as an added indication of the taste with which the subject has been approached."
+Harrison's Reports felt Fontaine, Milland, and Wright "contribute sensitive performances" but felt the "story never seems to strike a realistic note and the situations are contrived and mechanical.
+Consequently, it rarely succeeds in affecting one's emotions."
+John McCarten of The New Yorker concluded: "As the principals, Mr. Milland and Miss Fontaine seemed, in the circumstances, all right to me, and as Mr. Milland's long-suffering wife, Teresa Wright looked long-suffering."

-A review in Time magazine similarly noted: "On sober analysis, Dwight Taylor's screenplay, with its rich lather of plot manipulation and sentimentality, verges on soap opera.
+Time magazine noted: "On sober analysis, Dwight Taylor's screenplay, with its rich lather of plot manipulation and sentimentality, verges on soap opera.
 But George Stevens' direction is clean and uncluttered.
 Stevens has a camera magic that evokes a world of romantic illusion: the frustrated lovers caught up in a slow mire of overlapping dissolves, of magnificent closeups, of telephones ringing unanswered, of rainswept city streets."